stelzch/zotero.koplugin/doc/DevelopmentNotes.md

 3. syncedVersion: version of the local copy of the item (a non-zero value is used as an indication that there should be a local copy present!)
 4. lastSync: timestamp of last sync (check)

+Note that the `syncedVersion` and `lastSync` can not be relied on completely, as local items could have been changed outside the Zotero plugin.

 	CREATE TABLE IF NOT EXISTS itemAttachments ( itemID INTEGER PRIMARY KEY,
 		parentItemID INT,